michaelchimento/selective_puzzle/README.md

 chmod +x /home/pi/selective_puzzle/puzzle_launcher.sh
 chmod +x /home/pi/selective_puzzle/copy_rfid_data.sh
 ```
 Rename your usb stick to INTENSO, or directly edit the code to accommodate a custom name.
 The stick must be plugged in before booting up the raspberry pi when running the code.
-Also copy the tags.csv file onto the USB-stick, as it will be read from this location.
+Also copy the tags.txt file onto the USB-stick, as it will be read from this location.

 Finally, edit the boot config file by running
 ```